icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 ## REPLs ##

 * [cl-repl](https://github.com/koji-kojiro/cl-repl) - an ipython-like REPL.
 With completion, shell commands, magic commands, debugger, etc. [MIT][200].
 With [colorthemes](https://github.com/koji-kojiro/lem-pygments-colorthemes).
+  * see [this active fork](https://github.com/digikar99/cl-repl/releases) that provides: multi-line input and binary releases.
+Simply download a binary (for Ubuntu) and run it.
 * [sbcli](https://github.com/hellerve/sbcli) - a readline REPL for SBCL.
 With completion, quick commands, optional syntax highlighting (with pygments), and no interactive debugger.
 [GPL3][2].

 ## Online editors ##